AlessandroStaffolani/shamir-fido/README.md

-# shamir-fido
+# Shamir FIDO
-Project for a simple application that use shamir's secret sharing and FIDO 2 factor authentication
+Project for a simple electron application that use shamir's secret sharing and FIDO 2 factor authentication